 The Hue LightStrip kit costs a cool $90 and comes with two meters worth of light strips.
 You can add on one-meter extensions for $30 each.
 To get five meters worth of Hue LightStrips, you’d have to spend $170.
 However, if you’re willing to do just a bit of assembly yourself (no fancy skills required), you can get the same length of Hue-compatible LED light strips for just a little over $40.

-The only downsides are that your light strip won’t work with HomeKit or Hue Sync, but if you’re still interested in saving a lot of cash, then keep reading.
+The only downsides are that your light strip won’t work with HomeKit or Hue Sync, and transitions aren’t as smooth as the real thing, but if you’re still interested in saving a lot of cash, then keep reading.

 What You’ll Need

 To create your Hue-compatible LED light strips, you’ll need three main components: the LED light strips, the controller module, and a power supply.
 Unfortunately, you can only find the right controller module on Aliexpress, so be prepared to wait a few weeks, since it ships from China.